HankB/orvibo/README.md

 ## Status

+At this point my itch has been scratched.
+What I needed to do with the Orvibo S20 is done (barring any bugs found in testing or reported by others.)

 Basic functionality is now complete and an Orvibo S20 can be paired to an Access Point and turned on and off as desired (albeit with a lot of debug output.)
 Support for timer functions is not presently planned.
 For